benzenwen/benzenwen.github.io/_posts/2015-02-01-Vintage-Music-Bundling-Subscriptions.md

 [Colombia Record Club](http://en.wikipedia.org/wiki/Columbia_House).
 They had this Gold Box TV promotion, what today might be called an Easter Egg or JetBlue Hacker Special.
-If you saw the TV ad, you were aware of an otherwise unlabeled yellow rectangle on the print ad that if filled out, would get you one more album.
+If you saw the TV ad, you were aware of an otherwise unlabeled small yellow rectangle on the print ad that if filled out with an album number, would get you one more album.
 What cross-channel marketing smarts that was!
 It made you feel like you knew something secret, even though those TV ads were ubiquitous.

 It worked on me.